simonhoyos/rust-learning/notes.md

 - **panic** abrupt termination of a program with a message including the source location of the failing check.

+## Keywords

+fn, return, let, const, mut, struct, use, if / else if / else, match, for in, while, loop, break, continue

 ## Other

 - return statement is not required if a function body ends with an expression that is not followed by a semicolon.